JeffW12345/English-Draughts-Using-Spring-Boot/README.md

 Draws only occur by mutual consent for the purposes of this app.

+If the player can make an overtake move, the game compels them to do so.

-A move is defined as the movement of a piece, which may or may not terminate with a change of turn.
+A move is defined for the purposes of this app as the movement of a piece, which may or may not terminate with a change of turn.

 LIMITATIONS
 ===========